Authored by the expert who managed and guided the team behind the Cambodia Property Pack

 What are common hidden costs when buying a house in Cambodia right now?

-Other common hidden costs beyond inspections when buying a house in Cambodia include title and boundary verification fees, renovation and re-wiring costs for older houses, flood mitigation work (pumps, raised thresholds) in some areas, and road or access upgrades if the property is on a rough private road.
+Beyond inspections, other common hidden costs when buying a house in Cambodia include title and boundary verification (especially critical outside established borey projects), renovation and re-wiring of older properties, flood mitigation work like drainage upgrades or threshold raising, and road-access improvements if the house is on a rough or privately maintained lane.

 You will find here the list of classic mistakes people make when buying a property in Cambodia.